0x1-A/AutoMemProc_Beta/README.md

 **Please note that this tool is currently under active development.
 Features and functionalities may be subject to change.
 Your feedback and patience are appreciated.**

 ## Target Audience
 Digital forensics professionals or researchers who often analyze memory dumps.
-Incident responders looking to quickly triage potentially compromised systems.
+Incident responders looking to quickly triage memory image of potentially compromised systems.
 Educators or students in cybersecurity courses where memory analysis is a topic.

 ## Key Features